Chen-XueWen/Agentic_Rag/README.md

-# Agentic Retrieval Augmented Generation: Building the Guestbook Tool
+# Agentic Retrieval Augmented Generation: Building the Guestbook Tool With Web Search Capability

 We’ll create a custom tool that Alfred can use to quickly retrieve guest information during the gala.
 Let’s break this down into three manageable steps: